-Statistically, the Canadian Prairies are one of Canada’s least appealing regions for visitors and one that elicits groans from many Canadians – right before they tell you how dull their cross country drive was across the provinces of Manitoba, Saskatchewan and eastern Alberta.
+Statistically, the Canadian Prairies are one of Canada’s less visited regions and often elicit groans from many Canadians – right before they tell you how dull their cross country drive was across the provinces of Manitoba, Saskatchewan and eastern Alberta.

 For a start, Winnipeg, the eastern gateway to the region, is a likeable and bustling city and a key destination in Manitoba.
 Here Riding Mountain National park also is a big draw for its ready wildlife viewing, but is trumped by the remote northern town of Churchill where polar bears, whales and the northern lights are often easy to see.

 Saskatchewan is far less celebrated, though its two key cities, Saskatoon and Regina, both reward overnight stays with interesting neighborhoods and good restaurants.
 Regina also boasts the Royal Canadian Mounted Police (RCMP) Academy, which is the place to see mounties troop their colour regularly.
 The theatrical Tunnels of Moose Jaw; the recuperative and very saline Manitou Lake; and the gentle prairie grasses of Grasslands National Park offer more great side trips to travellers crossing the province.

 Then, in eastern Alberta, the key attraction is the otherworldly Badlands around the dusty town of Drumheller.
 This region’s dinosaur-mad, thanks to a glut of finds in its sandstone valleys and the presence of the extraordinarily good Royal Tyrrell Museum of Palaeontology.
 This alone can justify a trip here from either Calgary or Edmonton, the two Albertan cities which mark the western fringes of the Canadian Prairies and act as a gateway for the Canadian Rockies beyond.